Irene Angelina: Life

-Irene was born in Constantinople, the second daughter of Byzantine emperor Isaac II Angelos and his first wife, quite possibly an unknown Palaiologina with a non-Greek mother, who became a nun with the name Irene.
-In 1193 her father and King Tancred of Sicily arranged Irene's marriage with Tancred's eldest son, Roger.
+Irene was born in Constantinople (modern-day Istanbul, Turkey), the second daughter of Byzantine emperor Isaac II Angelos and his first wife, possibly an unknown Palaiologina with a non-Greek mother, who became a nun with the name Irene.
+In 1193, her father and King Tancred of Sicily arranged Irene's marriage with Tancred's eldest son, Roger.
 Her husband was declared co-king, but he died on 24 December 1193, shortly before his father's death on 20 February 1194.
 Sicily was claimed by Tancred's aunt Constance and her husband, Emperor Henry VI.
 Irene was captured 29 December 1194 during the conquest of Sicily.
 She was married on 25 May 1197 to Henry's younger brother, Duke Philip of Swabia, and took the name Maria.

-After the Emperor had died on September 28, Philip was elected King of the Romans in Mühlhausen on 8 March 1198.
-Queen Irene's father, who had been deposed in 1195, urged her to get Philip's support for his reinstatement; her brother, Alexius, subsequently spent some time at Philip's court during the preparations for the Fourth Crusade.
-She thus had an early influence on the eventual diversion of the Crusade to Constantinople in 1204.
-Rivalled by the Welf scion Otto IV, Philip was able to consolidate his rule over the German kingdom.
+After the emperor had died on September 28, Philip was elected King of the Romans in Mühlhausen on 8 March 1198.
+Irene's father, who had been deposed in 1195, urged her to get Philip's support for his reinstatement; her brother, Alexius, subsequently spent some time at Philip's court during the preparations for the Fourth Crusade.
+She thus had an early influence on the eventual diversion of the crusade to Constantinople in 1204.
+Rivaled by the Welf scion Otto IV, Philip was able to consolidate his rule over the German kingdom.
 On 21 June 1208, he was killed by the Bavarian Count Palatine Otto VIII of Wittelsbach, leaving Irene widowed a second time.

-After the murder of her husband, Irene - who was pregnant at the time - retired to Hohenstaufen Castle.
-There, two months later on 27 August 1208, she gave birth to another daughter.
-Both mother and child died shortly afterwards.
+After the murder of her husband, Irene, who was pregnant at the time, retired to Hohenstaufen Castle (modern-day Germany).
+Two months later, on 27 August 1208, she gave birth to another daughter.
+Both Irene and her child died shortly afterwards.
 She was buried in the family mausoleum in the Staufen proprietary monastery of Lorch Abbey, along with her children.
-Her grave was destroyed and cannot be reconstructed.